-Science-Metrix has been commissioned to provide the Research Council of Norway (RCN) with bibliometric indicators of scientific performance and collaboration for Norway and its international partners.
-The presentation of these indicators was organised with a view to guiding the RCN’s efforts to establish long-term institutional cooperation between Norwegian institutions and similar institutions in other countries under its International Strategy.
+Description: Science-Metrix has been commissioned to provide the Research Council of Norway (RCN) with bibliometric indicators of scientific performance and collaboration for Norway and its international partners.
+The presentation of these indicators was organized with a view to guiding the RCN’s efforts to establish long-term institutional co-operation between Norwegian institutions and similar institutions in other countries under its International Strategy.

-More specifically, the report aims at characterising the scientific production profiles and collaboration patterns of Norway and 57 selected countries in Europe and elsewhere around the world.
+More specifically, the report aims at characterizing the scientific production profiles and collaboration patterns of Norway and 57 selected countries in Europe and elsewhere around the world.

 - Which are the leading scientific nations and those that co-publish most with foreign partners and with Norway in particular?

-Thirdly, the report presents further information at the micro-level (i.e., organisational level) to help the RCN target organisations — within the countries identified as potential candidates with which Norway could strengthen partnerships — in the context of setting up specific bilateral agreements.
-Information on the scientific performance and collaboration patterns of organisations is synthesised in the form of collaboration networks.
+Thirdly, the report presents further information at the micro-level (i.e., organisational level) to help the RCN target organisations—within the countries identified as potential candidates with which Norway could strengthen partnerships—in the context of setting up specific bilateral agreements.
+Information on the scientific performance and collaboration patterns of organizations is synthesized in the form of collaboration networks.